- What to Do After a Car Wreck: Checklist

 It is difficult to put a dollar amount on the damages.
 But you must.
 Here is how we think about.
 What would you take, in a monetary trade, to have to go through everything you have been through?
 What if the car accident never happened, and a man dressed in all black came to you with a suitcase of money and offered you $10,000 in exchange for having to deal with injuries and suffering from the wreck?
 Would you take it?
 What about $100,000.00?

 These damages can usually only be calculated after a term of months after the automobile accident.
-That is because it takes time for your car accident attorney to know if you have a permanent injury and will need pain and suffering damages into the future.
+That is because it takes time for your car accident attorney to know if you have a permanent injury and will need pain and suffering damages in the future.
 Some people heal quickly after a wreck.
 Others hurt worse.
 Every case is different.
 What matters is determining equal trade for what has been taken from you.

-Car Accident Stats in US
+Car Accident Stats in the US

 Some statistics on car crashes from the United States: